ngs-docs/angus/github.md

 # Setting Up GitHub And Git For The First Time

-You should now be logged into your Jetstream computer!
-You should see something like this:
+Login to your Jetstream computer!
+You should see and should see something like this:

 ```
 diblynn@js-17-71:~$